Saving energy and the world with virtual reality

 The university has found that showing the direct cause and effect of climate change in virtual reality (VR) has a profound effect on how we think about our energy use.

-Jeremy Bailenson, professor of communication and head of the VHIL said: “One of the greatest challenges to staving off irrevocable climate change is getting people to visualise how driving a gas-guzzling car or living in an energy-inefficient home is contributing to the problem.
+“One of the greatest challenges to staving off irrevocable climate change is getting people to visualise how driving a gas-guzzling car or living in an energy-inefficient home is contributing to the problem” says Jeremy Bailenson, professor of communication and head of the VHIL.

 “Virtual reality can give everyone, regardless of where they live, the kind of experience needed to generate the urgency required to prevent environmental calamity.”

-That’s why the professor and his team put together a VR experience that shows the effects of ocean acidification, where excess carbon dioxide created by people is absorbed by the sea, increasing its acidity.
+The professor and his team put together a VR experience that shows the effects of ocean acidification.
+This is where excess carbon dioxide created by people is absorbed by the sea, increasing its acidity.

 In the experience, you explore a reef full of life before becoming a bright pink coral.
 From your vantage point at the top of the reef, you see the next 80 years pass in just 13 minutes, meaning you can see how ocean acidification will change our seas by the end of this century.